francescotarantino/BNoteBot/README.md

 [Download](https://github.com/franci22/BNoteBot/releases) a release, unzip, execute __create_table.SQL__ to create tables in your MySQL Database, setup __config.php__ and set [Telegram webhook](https://core.telegram.org/bots/api#setwebhook) to __bot.php__ file.

 #### How to setup the webhook
+You can simply run `setWebhook.php`.

-Make sure that you're using this URL: `https://api.telegram.org/botTOKEN/setWebhook?url=BOTURL`
+If you want to do it manually use this URL: `https://api.telegram.org/botTOKEN/setWebhook?url=BOTURL`

 For example: `https://api.telegram.org/bot123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11/setWebhook?url=https://domain.com/bot.php`